snnbotchway/snnbotchway/README.md

 - 👋 Hi, I’m @snnbotchway
 - 👀 I’m a web development, blockchain development(Web3), machine learning and cybersecurity enthusiast.
-- 🌱 I currently develop backends with Python Django.
+- 👨‍💻 I engineer backends with Django, and provide production-grade scalable deployments with GitLab, AWS and Terraform.
 - 📫 How to reach me solomonbotchway7@gmail.com

 <!---